jasonish/evebox/docker/tests/compat/README.md

 # Datastore compatibility tests

-These tools verify that EveBox works against the Elasticsearch and OpenSearch versions it claims to support (Elasticsearch >= 7.10, OpenSearch >= 2.6.0).
+These tools verify that EveBox works against its supported datastores: SQLite, and the Elasticsearch and OpenSearch versions it claims to support (Elasticsearch >= 7.10, OpenSearch >= 2.6.0).

-There are two pieces:
+There are three pieces:

 1. **`evebox test elastic`** — a built-in subcommand that loads a sample of real EVE events into a throwaway index and then exercises the *actual*